 Capturing aerial shots

-We hooked the drone cable up to our truck mounted bike rack The technology contained within these small craft is extremely advanced, so along with the powerful motors that enable the craft to become airborne, the batteries also must power the GPS, camera, live view and other sensors.
+We hooked the drone cable up to our truck bed bike rack.
+The technology contained within these small craft is extremely advanced, so along with the powerful motors that enable the craft to become airborne, the batteries also must power the GPS, camera, live view and other sensors.

 On average, the batteries for most current drones will allow around 20 minutes of flight before a cell change is needed.
 As with any other vehicle, the harder you fly the less flight time you’ll get.
 So, extra batteries must be carried along in the traveling drone backpack, while traveling away to capture vivid aerial shots.

 Composition from a distance

 The secret behind the ease of flight for the latest generation of drones is GPS.
 These crafts have smart flight controllers which use global positioning data to enable stable and automated flight features such as auto return to home.

 You’ll need to see what you’re filming, so wireless live view communication between the craft and a handset or mobile device is essential – and thankfully a standard feature on the latest batch of drones.
 Communication comes in two forms, either through a Wi-Fi or 2.4/4.8GHz connection.